It is never too early to begin researching summer programs for your child with special needs.

 - B Social Therapeutic Summer Program – This program for ages 4-10 will integrate Social Thinking® and movement in collaboration with Sue Abrams, M.A., CCC-SLP, a Speech/Language Pathologist.
 Concepts will be introduced in a fun and motivating way encouraging participants to explore and improve their social thinking skills and motor development.

-Attend our Summer Programs Open House on Sunday, March 18, from 5pm – 6pm to learn about our social skills programs, tour our therapeutic facility and give your kids the opportunity to meet – and play – with our staff members.
-Register on March 18 and receive a 10% discount!
+Attend our Summer Programs Open House on Sunday, February 23, from 5pm – 6pm to learn about our social skills programs, tour our gym and give your kids the opportunity to meet – and play – with our staff members.
 RSVP to Info@FitnessForHealth.org.